Jam tart: History

 By the Victorian period jam tarts had become a staple of the domestic menu.
-Recipes from cooks such as Hannah Glasse popularised baking with jam, as until then sugar was most commonly known as "a medicine, a spice, or a plaything of the powerful". were known as Epiphany tarts, as they were traditionally baked for 6 January, to celebrate the arrival of the Three Kings in Bethlehem, and were considered a delicacy.
-They have been described by a modern food critic as "the very pinnacle of understated boasting in the jam tart world".
-Larger than 20th century tarts, it was divided into 13 equal slices, representing Jesus and his disciples, with each section filled with a different variety of jam.
+Recipes from cooks such as Hannah Glasse popularised baking with jam, as until then sugar was most commonly known as "a medicine, a spice, or a plaything of the powerful".

+One variety was known as Epiphany tarts, and traditionally baked for 6 January, to celebrate the arrival of the Three Kings in Bethlehem, and considered a delicacy.
+It has been described by a modern food critic as "the very pinnacle of understated boasting in the jam tart world".
+Larger than twentieth-century tarts, it was divided into 13 slices, representing Jesus and his disciples, with each section filled with a different variety of jam.
 Trying to use as many different flavours as possible added a competitive element.
 The tart also indicated socio-economic status, both by reflecting the depth of faith in the household and that luxuries were affordable; Mrs Beeton wrote that, even in 1861, jam was a luxury due to its expense, particularly when recipes required "considerable quantities", such as jam tarts.
 They also could be made throughout the year, often with the addition of mincemeat.

 It is probable that it was an erroneously made jam tart that led to the accidental creation of the Bakewell pudding, in Bakewell, Derbyshire.
 Supposedly one Mrs Greaves left instructions for her inexperienced cook to make a jam tart, but, instead of mixing eggs and almond paste for pastry, she spread it on top of the jam where it formed a crust on baking.
 (Note: Hover, the Bakewell pudding—often called a tart—has roots in medieval cuisine, where it was a custard cream baked over candied fruit and known as a flanthon.)